 Medium: Tempera and gold leaf on parchment; leather binding

-Purchased for the Israel Museum through the generosity of an anonymous donor; René and Susanne Braginsky, Zurich; Renée and Lester Crown, Chicago; Schusterman Foundation – Israel, Tulsa; and Judy and Michael Steinhardt, New York.
-Purchased for The Metropolitan Museum of Art with Director’s Funds and Judy and Michael Steinhardt Gift (2013.495)
+Credit Line: Jointly owned by The Israel Museum, Jerusalem, and The Metropolitan Museum of Art, New York, 2013.
+Purchased for the Israel Museum through the generosity of an anonymous donor; René and Susanne Braginsky, Zurich; Renée and Lester Crown, Chicago; Schusterman Foundation, Israel; and Judy and Michael Steinhardt, New York.
+Purchased for The Metropolitan Museum of Art with Director’s Funds and Judy and Michael Steinhardt Gift.